jmk0/rome/README.md

 SET_PRESSURE_ADVANCE ADVANCE=0.065 SMOOTH_TIME=0.04 EXTRUDER=rome_extruder_2
 ```

-## Rome Modes
+## ROME Modes

-Rome can operate in two different modes, Native and Classic.
+ROME can operate in two different modes, Native and Classic.

-The Rome Native Mode handles the filament loading and unloading on the Wipe tower.
+The ROME Native Mode handles the filament loading and unloading on the Wipe tower.
 Faster filament changes, less Slicer configuration needed and more control over the process.

-The Rome Classic Mode works exactly like the MMU or ERCF.
+The ROME Classic Mode works exactly like the MMU or ERCF.
 You are responsible to configure the Slicer like you would do for the MMU or ERCF.

 ## Native